ir33k/prebble/README.md

 chalk.
 Anyway I think that's it for now.
 Unless there will be a bug repport or I rly feel like to change / add something.

+### 2023.04.22 Sat 11:02 - Revision

+It has been 5 months since release of v1.0 and 4 since v3.0.
+I went back to the project to do small revision.
+I found few small typos and one include macro in wrong file.
+Besides that everything looks solid and I had no troubles reading and understanding the code even after those 4 months.
+This is a good sign especially considering that this was my first and only Pebble project and at this point I don't rly remember anything from Pebble API.

+Looking at the Pebble store [pRebble - basalt][] is see that this watchface got 46 hearts.
+This is the best score on the first page with all watchfaces making me very proud and happy.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html